ikramulhaqueoli/Assessment_Iron_Software/SolutionDocumentation.md

 ```cs
 Phone.OldPhonePad(input)
 ```
 This static method takes string as input.
-Calculates the output and returns as alpha-string.
+Calculates and returns the output as uppercase-alpha-string. i.e, ABC.

 ## Solution
-1. First keep the key to letters mapping in a Dictionary.
+1. At first keep the digit to letters mapping in a Dictionary.
     ***oldPhoneButtonMap***: *Dictionary<char, string>*
     `1 -> &'( ` `2 -> abc` `3 -> def `
     `4 -> ghi ` `5 -> jkl` `6 -> mno `
     `7 -> pqrs` `8 -> tuv` `9 -> wxyz`
     `- - - - -` `0 -> ' '` `- - - - -`

-2. Taking a variable ***result*** (with empty string).
+2. Taking a variable ***result***:*string* (with empty string).
-Will parse the input string and concat or delete *letter*s to/from ***result***.
+Will parse the input string and concat or delete *letter*s with/from ***result***.
 The final value of ***result*** is the expected output.

 3. Travarse each digit in the `input` string once.